psurya1994/intellifai_progress/README.md

         - surya_2: apr27 has unnecessary inflections.
 - We just need to revert to Feb 1 and make it live in the app.
     - clone into the repo and reproduce the results [done]
-    - generate the results for this model, and share for review [in progress]
+    - generate the results for this model, and share for review
+        - jason, paul matches exactly - revert successful! yay!
+        - share the results for this model with jason.
+    - make this the main model.
+- reobserving
+    - apr 27 vs feb 1
+        - paul_1: apr27 is better in terms of accent
+        - paul_2: apr27 is slightly better in terms of accent

-- We would have finalized hte models, and I can start working on the server implemntation.
+- Work on the server implementation
+    - update the db to match Avtar's structure
+    - update softvc and xtts to match new codebase structure.

+April 29, plan:
+- confirm one of the models [done]
+- update the softvc and xtts models [done]
+    - implement regeneration (30 mins) [done]
+    - implement server prioritization (30 mins)
+    - implement resemble enhance for softvc (30 mins)
+    - finalize the server deployment side of things
+    - share gradio demos
+- plan for today:
+    - implement xtts and
+- train the voices that Paul asked me to train

 Things to ask:
 - XTTS shared a default list of speakers, for their usecase.
 Let me know if we want to reuse any of them.
 Can share gradio demo to try out.